xtcatalyst/shibari-shorthand/examples/tengu-arms.md

 ## Tie-along narration

-### Setup & posture

-Partner stands or sits upright with arms relaxed at their sides.
-You’ll create light elbow flexion later when you “+FA/UA” (bringing forearm and upper arm together).

 1) Right wrist single-column; route to back, then to the left forearm (ventral)

 Find the right wrist (WR.R).
 Using Rope A’s ~4″ bight, tie a single-column (SC) around the wrist.
 Dress and snug so it’s secure yet comfortable—room for a fingertip, no twisting.